Sign up required

 Prices Free

-Design and create your own Carnival costume inspired by sound system culture and migration.
-Participants are welcome to reflect on their own family stories and celebrate the collaborative histories that have shaped Notting Hill Carnival.
+Design and make your own Carnival costume inspired by sound system culture and migration, then wear it to perform at the Children's Day Parade at Notting Hill Carnival!

 What you'll do

-• Develop movement and performance through choreography
+• Develop your performance skills through movement and choreography

 • Perform in the Children's Parade at Notting Hill Carnival Family Day